 Here, you will get a nice list of keywords to target.

-By now, you should have a solid list of keyword ideas, so it's time to move on to some on-page SEO.
+You should have a solid list of keyword ideas by now, so it's time to move on to some on-page SEO.

 If you are familiar with SEO, you will find that many typical SEO best practices apply here.

-For example, it can be helpful to include your target keyword in:
+For example, it can be helpful to include your target keyword in the:

 And yes, don't forget to use short URLs.

-But there are few other things you should specifically do for local SEO.
+But there are a few other things you should do for SEO for hotels.

 You can optimize your hotel homepage around your primary location and show NAP information as a footer on your website.

-Your NAP must match exactly or as close as possible to what you have submitted to the GMB listing.
+Your NAP must match exactly or as close as possible to what you have submitted to the GBP listing.

-You can add reviews of your guests and use Schema markup, which we will talk about now.
+You can add your guests' reviews and use Schema markup, which we will discuss now.

-Schema markup is code that you add to your website to improve search engines' reading and representing your page in the SERP.
+Schema markup is code you add to your website to improve search engines' reading and represent your page in the SERP.